VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 But as that image shows, it does exist.
 Expensive to buy?
 Yep.
 But it exists!
 Plus, it's open source.
 3D Print your own at home, go nuts.
 It won't be an easy build, but if you use a keyboard enough, it might be worth it.

 Cooler yet, input devices can take advantage of more than just our hands!
-Trying to optimize for hands first - the part of our bodies were the best at doing fine motor skills with - makes sense, but if we're going to complain about not taking advantage of our bodies, then we should mean our *entire body*.
+Trying to optimize for hands first - the part of our bodies were the best at doing fine motor skills with - makes sense, but if we're going to complain about not taking advantage of our bodies, then we should mean our *entire bodies*.

 I have some foot controllers in my setup,